alexandrenm/Geospatial-Visualisation-with-R/README.md

 ```
 ggmap(get_map(location='Essex', zoom=9))
 + geom_point(data = pol01, aes(x=Longitude, y=Latitude, col=factor(Crime.type), alpha=0.5))
+# location can be a continent, a country, a region, a city, a postcode...
 ```
 * ggmap() uses google map
 * It may need several go's to find the google map